 Any Trustee or the Chief Executive can initiate a complaint where they become aware of any matter concerning the conduct of a Member or person who has participated in an event organised by the Chartered Institute which in their opinion warrants inquiry in accordance with the Chartered Institute’s Complaints and Disciplinary Rules.

 You may also raise a concern or complaint with a Chartered Institute member of staff or one of our volunteers in attendance at Chartered Institute events or training courses.
-They will refer you to the Complaints Manager or register your complaint or concern on your behalf.

 If you wish to raise a complaint about discrimination, bullying, sexual misconduct or harassment (including sexual harassment) or anyone considering making a complaint of that nature, you can contact the free phone hotline 0800 6890843, provided by an independent third party HR consultancy, Tell Jane, for confidential and practical support and advice.
 The hotline is open from 9am to 5pm, Monday to Friday (excluding Bank Holidays).